 Let's talk Grenache on International Grenache Day!

-Did you know that Grenache has been planted in Australia since the very beginning of the country’s winegrowing history?
+Did you know that Grenache has been a cornerstone of Australian winegrowing since the early 19th century?

-Grenache was first planted in Australia in 1832 where it was mainly used in the production of fortified wines, like Tawny Port.
-Up until the mid-1900s it was the most planted variety in the country, however as the popularity of fortified wines decreased many vineyards were ripped up and replanted with other varietals, such as Shiraz and Cabernet Sauvignon.
+First planted in 1832, Grenache quickly became a staple in the production of fortified wines, such as Tawny Port.
+Up until the mid-1900s, it was the most widely planted grape variety in the country.
+However, as fortified wines fell out of favor, many Grenache vineyards were ripped up and replaced with other popular varietals like Shiraz and Cabernet Sauvignon.

-In fact, the Côte du Rhône in France is the region that put Grenache on the map and it is now one of the most widely planted varieties in the world.
-There are actually over 1,500 hectares planted in Australia, home to some of the world’s oldest Grenache vines!
+The Côte du Rhône region in France is credited with putting Grenache on the global map, making it one of the most widely planted grape varieties in the world.
+Today, Australia is home to over 1,500 hectares of Grenache, including some of the world’s oldest Grenache vines.

-Grenache is the French translation of the Spanish word Garnacha.
-Initially linked to Aragon in northern Spain (where the grape was known as Tinto de Aragón), new research has shown that the grape may have actually originated on Sardinia, the stunning island between Spain and Italy, where it is known as Cannonau.
+Grenache has a rich and diverse history.
+The name "Grenache" is actually the French translation of the Spanish word "Garnacha."
+While the grape is initially linked to the Aragon region in northern Spain (where the grape was known as Tinto de Aragón), new research suggests that it may have originated on the Mediterranean island of Sardinia, where it is known as "Cannonau."

 Fun fact